babelouest/ulfius/API.md

 In the response variable set by the framework to the callback function, the structure is initialized with no data.

 The user can set the `binary_body` before the return statement, or no response body at all if no need.
-If a `binary_body` is set, its size must be set to `binary_body_length`. `binary_body` is free'd by the framework when the response has been sent to the client, so you must use dynamically allocated values.
+If a `binary_body` is set, its size must be set to `binary_body_length`. `binary_body` is freed by the framework when the response has been sent to the client, so you must use dynamically allocated values.
 If no status is set, status 200 will be sent to the client.

 Some functions are dedicated to handle the response: